unixorn/awesome-zsh-plugins/README.md

 * [accurev-zsh](https://github.com/dalefukami/accurev-zsh) - ZSH plugin for accurev.
 * [alias-tips](https://github.com/djui/alias-tips) - An oh-my-zsh plugin to help remembering those aliases you defined once.
+* [ansiweather](https://github.com/fcambus/ansiweather) - Weather in your terminal, with ANSI colors and Unicode symbols
 * [autoenv](https://github.com/horosgrisa/autoenv) - Extended version of the zsh-autoenv plugin.
 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.